morisUtokyo/mTR/README.md

          This is the default setting, and can be omitted.

 Command examples:
-mTR -s      A single tandem repeat mTR -m     Multiple tandem repeats
+mTR   <fasta file>        Multiple tandem repeats mTR -m  <fasta file>    Multiple tandem repeats mTR -s   <fasta file>    A single tandem repeat

 /*-----------------------------------------
 Features associated with one read with repeats